ing-bank/lion/docs/components/content/tabs/overview.md

 # Content >> Tabs >> Overview ||10

-A component to allow users to quickly move between a small number of equally important views.
+A web component that allows users to quickly move between a small number of equally important views.

 ```js script
 import { LitElement, html } from '@lion/core';